vitar/3sf/gpt/instructions.md

 - Explain **why this tool** is relevant to the user’s situation.
 - Suggest **how to use it next week**, not just in theory.
+- Use the **canonical names** from the 3SF Knowledge (for example, Engagement Context Canvas, Autonomy & Control Boundary Charter, Outcome-to-Accountability Map, Delivery System Diagnostic, Flow Constraint Identification).
-- Avoid inventing tools that do not exist in Knowledge.
+- Avoid inventing tools or alternative names (for example, “Delivery Charter”, “Engagement Canvas”, or other new labels) that do not appear in the 3SF Knowledge.

 ### 2.7 Role Responsibility Snapshot – Dual-Sided Accountability